OpenWaterFoundation/owf-app-infomapper-ng/info-mapper/src/app/nav-bar/tab/README.md

 ...
 ```

 In this instance the ```Testing``` tab contains a dropdown menu linking to solely maps. it is also possible to have these drop down redirect to more than just map links.
-This may involve external links, and even generic pages which we will visit shortly.
+This may involve external links, and even content pages which we will visit shortly.

-### Generic Page tab
+### Content Page tab

-Generic page tabs are generated using markdown files.
+Content page tabs are generated using markdown files.
 Integrating Markdown files and subsequently converting the source code to HTML significantly reduces the code found within the HTML file and benefits the overall user in the long run by eliminating the need to be profoundly skilled in HTML.

-The following function is located within the ``generic-page `` component in the ``generic-page.component.ts`` file.
+The following function is located within the ``content-page `` component in the ``content-page.component.ts`` file.
 This function reads from a Markdown input file and converts the contents of the file into HTML:

 ```